Online Reputation Management

 Table of Contents

-Reputation management is the act of proactively managing what consumers learn about your business —usually through Google, social media channels like Facebook, or another one of the hundreds of review sites on the Internet.
+Reputation management is the process of proactively optimizing and managing what consumers learn about your business —usually through Google, or another one of the hundreds of review sites on the Internet.

-It’s important to listen to your customers and empower them to become your voice and your advocates.
-Testimonials from existing customers provides proof of your brand’s excellence to prospects .
-Let’s take a second to talk about why your brand’s reputation matters.
+It’s important to listen to the customers and empower them to become your voice and your advocates.
+Testimonials from customers can provide a proof of your brand’s excellence to prospects .
+Here.,s why brand reputation is important

 Your brand’s reputation is valuable.
 Just like your first impression is important when you’re meeting new people, your business’s reputation is important to new customers.